-14 Procedure for follow-up the validity of the EPD is at minimum required once a year with the aim of confirming whether the information in the EPD remains valid or if the EPD needs to be updated during its validity period (see Sections 7.3.2 and 7.4.9 of the GPI).
+Procedure for follow-up the validity of the EPD is at minimum required once a year with the aim of confirming whether the information in the EPD remains valid or if the EPD needs to be updated during its validity period (see Sections 7.3.2 and 7.4.9 of the GPI).
 The follow-up can be organized entirely by the EPD owner or together with the original verifier via an agreement between the two parties.
 In both approaches, the EPD owner is responsible for the procedure being carried out.
 If a change that requires an update (see Section 6.5 of the GPI) is identified, the EPD shall be re-verified by a verifier.

 - product identification by name, and an unambiguous identification of the product by standards, concessions or other means, - identification of the product according to the UN CPC scheme system.
-Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC), - Classification of Products by Activity (NACE/CPA), - Australian and New Zealand Standard Industrial Classification (ANZSIC), or - Global Trade Item Number (GTIN). - a description of the product, - a description of the technical specification and function of the product, packaging type and size; status of matter; application area; function; if the intended application is manual or by a machine; reference information for the application, such as dose, cycle, load and how these relate to the declared unit, with a reference (e.g., data sheet or user manual) (see Section 4.2). - a description of the background system, including the main technological aspects, - for EPDs covering multiple products: a description of the selection of products/sites, a list of contributing manufacturers (if Sector EPD), etc. (see Section 4.9), - geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - declared unit, - declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - reference to the main database(s) for generic data and LCA software used, - system diagram of the processes included in the LCA, divided into the life cycle stages, - description that the EPD system boundary is "cradle-to-grave", - references to any relevant websites for more information or explanatory materials.
+Other relevant codes for product classification may also be included, e.g. - Common Procurement Vocabulary (CPV), - United Nations Standard Products and Services Code® (UNSPSC), - Classification of Products by Activity (NACE/CPA), - Australian and New Zealand Standard Industrial Classification (ANZSIC), or - Global Trade Item Number (GTIN). - a description of the product, - a description of the technical purpose of the product, including its application/intended use, - a description of the background system, including the main technological aspects, - for EPDs covering multiple products: a description of the selection of products/sites, a list of contributing manufacturers (if Sector EPD), etc. (see Section 4.9), - geographical scope of the EPD, i.e., for which geographical location(s) of use and end-of-life the product's performance has been calculated, - declared unit, - a short description of the underlying LCA-based information, such as cut-off rules, data quality, allocation methods, and other methodological choices and assumptions, - declaration of the year(s) covered by the data used for the LCA calculation and other relevant reference years, - reference to the main database(s) for generic data and LCA software used, if relevant, - system diagram of the processes included in the LCA, divided into the life cycle stages (and modules, if results are declared per module), - description of the EPD system boundary: cradle-to-gate plus end-of-life, - information on which life-cycle stages are not considered (if any), with a justification of the omission, - technical specification, as required at Section 4.2, and - references to any relevant websites for more information or explanatory materials.